 You smoked a long time.
 It will fade away.
 Be patient.

-Nothing and No One can make you smoke!
+Nothing and no one can make you smoke!
+You are in charge.

 STATISTICS: While roughly 94% of uneducated smokers who attempt to stop smoking relapse within a year, the relapse rate declines to just 2 to 4% per year from years 2 to 10, and then falls to less than 1% after 10 years.
 Wow!
 Chance of relapse goes from 94% to 2-4% after two years.